 A grand jury indicted the driver last month and the judge issued an arrest warrant the same day.

-Contact a Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot if you suffer injuries in a Metrobus accident.
+Contact a Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis if you suffer injuries in a Metrobus accident.
 Paulette Chapman is a Washington, D.C. personal injury attorney experienced in litigating matters against the WMATA, and she can help you receive compensation for your injuries.